desmondlzy/bloggraph/README.md

 ## Usage

-The theme is geared towards researchers who want to showcase their research-related information.
+The theme is geared towards researchers who want to showcase their research profile.
 Important features include:

 - _Home page template_ for showing basic information and publications
 - _Publication page template_ for a SIGGRAPH-style research project page